Skip to Main Content

 Open Access (OA)

 Open Access (OA) can help you make your scientific publications more widely available online, and thereby potentially increase your citations.
 The Library can help you upload articles to Pure and, if you published under a standard contract with the publisher, we can counsel you regarding the embargo period for the given article.
 Non-standard contracts will have to undergo further scrutiny.
-Read more about OA here or contact our OA specialists at rub-openaccess(at)kb.dk.
+Read more about OA here or contact our OA specialists at forskersupport@kb.dk.

 Journal metrics